anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 (EST, {{RFC7030}}) as the enrollment protocol for device certificates employing HTTP over TLS for its message transfer.
-BRSKI-AE is a variant using alternative enrollment protocols with authenticated self-contained objects for device certificate enrollment.
+BRSKI-AE is a variant using alternative enrollment protocols with authenticated self-contained objects for the device certificate enrollment.
 <!--
 This enhancement of BRSKI is named BRSKI-AE, where AE stands for **A**lternative **E**nrollment.